ArpadGBondor/Red-Inventory-Management/README.md

 The Data Layer contains the classes responsible for the Database connection, and the data provider classes responsible for the consistent database state.

 #### Database connection
+- InventoryContext class
+  - Database context for the Inventory database.
+  - Derived from the Entity Framework's System.Data.Entity.DbContext class.
-- Database class
+- DatabaseConnection class
   - Generates and holds the connectionstring to the mdf file.
+  - Uses Entity Framework to connect to the MS SQL LocalDB.
+  - Can create a database file if the file does not exists.
+  - Automatically migrates database to the latest version after connecting to it.
   - Contains template "linq to sql" database manipulation functions, that can be used in the data provider classes
-- MyDataContext class
-  - Derived from System.Data.Linq.DataContext.
-  - Contains properties to get datatables easier
-  - Contains template "sql" database manipulation functions, that can be used for database creation and datatable creation.

 #### Data providers
 - PartnerProvider class